srpatel2000/Elections2020/README.md

     2. Visualize outcomes
 4. Analyze how much a change in sentiment affects the average number of followers a candidate obtains on Twitter
     1. Predict follower count based on sentiment using a Self-organizing Fuzzy Neural Network (SOFNN) model
-5. Is there a correlation between the number of followers a candidate has with winning the election?
-If so, what are the chances?
+5. Is there a correlation between the number of followers a candidate has with the number of votes they received?
     1. Prove causation with Granger causality analysis

 **Credits**